Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins**: Archery 3

-The Solar infuses their arrow with their golden anima and lets it loose in a perfect arch, streaming with concentratedSoulfire.
+The Solar infuses their arrow with their golden anima and lets it loose in a perfect arch, streaming with concentrated Soulfire.
 Spirits such as ghosts, elementals, and gods can be piereced by these arrows—negating their (Immaterial) defense.